 Are cannabis clubs against the law?

-No, because the Spanish law allows marijuana to be grown privately for personal use, even when it is for shared consumption.
-The clubs must maintain a strict membership system and restrict each member to a certain amount of marijuana to remain legal.
+No, because the Spanish law allows cannabis to be grown privately for personal use, even when it is for shared consumption.
+The clubs must maintain a strict membership system and restrict each member to a certain amount of cannabis to remain legal.

-Since the Spanish drug law does not reach into homes or private spaces, there is no law as to how much marijuana a Spanish citizen can possess at home.
+Since the Spanish drug law does not reach into homes or private spaces, there is no law as to how much cannabis a Spanish citizen can possess at home.

 The Spanish law does not explicitly state how many plants are allowed to be grown, but it is recommended to use your discretion and not grow more than would be considered enough for private use.
 Note that this number could vary widely depending on whether the individual in question is healthy or sick – don’t grow more than you could justify to a judge.

-Although it is not legal, it is not uncommon to see marijuana being smoked in public, particularly in urban centers like Barcelona or outside of a bar.
-Always remember to use your common sense and discretion if consuming marijuana in public.
+Although it is not legal, it is not uncommon to see cannabis being smoked in public, particularly in urban centers like Barcelona or outside of a bar.
+Always remember to use your common sense and discretion if consuming cannabis in public.

-Can I bring marijuana purchased in Spain to another country?
+Can I bring cannabis purchased in Spain to another country?

 No!
-All marijuana and marijuana products purchased in Spain must be consumed in Spain.
-Even though marijuana is decriminalized in bordering Portugal, it is still drug trafficking to bring it across national borders.
+All cannabis and cannabis products purchased in Spain must be consumed in Spain.
+Even though cannabis is decriminalized in bordering Portugal, it is still drug trafficking to bring it across national borders.

 Nothing on this website should be considered legal advice or as a substitute for legal advice.
-Please respect the current state of Marijuana law in your area.
+Please respect the current state of cannabis law in your area.